rails/rails/guides/source/action_controller_overview.md

 In your controller you can access the session through the `session` instance method.

-NOTE: Sessions are lazily loaded.
-If you don't access sessions in your action's code, they will not be loaded.
-Hence you will never need to disable sessions, just not accessing them will do the job.

 Session values are stored using key/value pairs like a hash:

 ```ruby